KxcperM/Brazilian-Ecommerce-Project/README.md

 # Brazilian Ecommerce Project
-A full data pipeline built on the Olist Brazilian E-Commerce dataset from Kaggle.
-Raw CSV data across 9 files was imported into PostgreSQL, cleaned and transformed using advanced SQL, then modelled and visualised in Power BI.
+A full data pipeline built on the Olist Brazilian Ecommerce dataset from Kaggle.
+The raw CSV data across 9 files was imported into PostgreSQL, cleaned and transformed using advanced SQL, then modelled and visualised in Power BI.

 ## SQL Transformation Highlights

 The transformation script `CleanEcommerceData.sql` demonstrates:

-- **CTEs** to break complex multi-source logic into readable, auditable steps
+- **CTEs** to break complex multi source logic into readable, auditable steps
 - **`NTILE(4)` window function** for seller revenue quartile banding, this replaces the correlated subquery workaround required in SQLite
 - **`ROW_NUMBER()` window function** to identify the primary payment method per order in a single table scan, without correlated subqueries
 - **`PERCENTILE_CONT(0.5)`** for true median imputation of NULL product dimensions, this is more statistically robust than using averages on skewed data
 - **`EXTRACT()` and `TO_CHAR()`** for clean timestamp decomposition into year, month, quarter and day name
 - **EPOC based delivery durations** use `EXTRACT(EPOCH FROM (ts2 - ts1)) / 86400` for precise day level delivery calculations
 - **`SUM() FILTER (WHERE ...)`** to pivot payment types into columns, which is cleaner and faster than `CASE WHEN` aggregations
-- **Deduplication** of 1M geolocation rows down to 19k representative zip-level coordinates via `AVG(lat/lng) GROUP BY zip`
+- **Deduplication** of 1M geolocation rows down to 19k representative zip level coordinates via `AVG(lat/lng) GROUP BY zip`
 - **Data quality flags** the `date_logic_error_flag` surfaces orders where delivery timestamp precedes purchase timestamp

 ---